Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2020/03/establishing-a-creative-space.md

 Important signals are provided by the teaching evaluation process, he says.
 When a lot of students complain that the material is too dense and they don’t have time to process the study content, this is often a sign that it’s time to declutter.
 ETH Zurich’s teaching policy is designed to offer students a wide range of opportunities and freedom to achieve top performance – even outside of the scope of performance assessments and curricula.
 “Many things happen at the level of individual courses that we don’t notice at the central level,” says Vaterlaus.
 But if major changes are planned or even entire degree programmes are redesigned, the Educational Development and Technology administrative department, the Education Legislation team and the Vice Rector for Curriculum Development are involved in the process from the very beginning.

+## Stronger weighting of engineering components

 The degree programme initiative provides departments with a tool which they can use to gain more financial leeway and time in which to develop new course content and ways of teaching.
 When an entire degree programme has to be restructured and rebuilt so that “no stone is left unturned”, this creates potential for something new.
 This is true, for example, of the two currently ongoing degree programme initiatives in materials science and biology.

 Materials sciences have made great strides since the turn of the millennium.
 The traditional separation of materials into different classes – metals, ceramics or polymers, for example – has become less important; now the focus is on global properties.
 For example, there is one professorship for complex materials and another for multifunctional materials.
 “We would like our Bachelor’s programmes to reflect this new interpretation of the subject area more clearly,” says Sara Morgenthaler, Head of Study and Doctoral Administration in the ­Department of Materials.

+## Taking evolution as the central theme

 Discussions took place with lecturers and students, but also with alumni, other universities and companies, to identify what graduates should be able to do after completing their education.
 One aim of the Materials Redesigned initiative is to prepare students for the professional challenges of the future.
 This is to be achieved through a stronger weighting of the engineering and design components, whilst maintaining scientific rigour.

 It helps to ask fundamental questions when reorienting a degree programme and to start by defining goals with a “qualification profile”, according to Vaterlaus.
 This goal orientation enables lecturers to avoid focusing too narrowly on their own subject area.
 “If, instead of asking whether I get two or three hours for my lecture, the focus is on the entire degree programme, this usually leads to a very constructive process of curriculum development.”

-## Taking evolution as the central theme

 The department is now mid-way through the preparatory work.
 As early as Autumn Semester 2020, the materials scientists of the future will begin a revised degree programme with an entirely new structure.
 This not only combines skill sets from different courses, but also allows students working on engineering projects to find solutions to problems independently.
 “We want students to identify and address materials science questions starting with the product,” explains Morgenthaler.
 Since this is closely connected with the teaching of characterisation and processing methods, laboratories are currently being redesigned and adapted for teaching.
 This will give students early access to equipment used in research.